Chopoqlu, Kurdistan

-Chopoqlu (چپقلو, also Romanized as Chopoqlū; also known as Chabqolū, Choboqlū, and Jabūk’alū) is a village in Khvor Khvoreh Rural District, in the Central District of Bijar County, Kurdistan Province, Iran.
-At the 2006 census, its population was 315, in 65 families.
+Chopoqlu (چپقلو) (Note: Also romanized as Chopoqlū; also known as Chabqolū, Choboqlū, and Jabūk’alū) is a village in Khvor Khvoreh Rural District of the Central District in Bijar County, Kurdistan province, Iran.

+Demographics

+Ethnicity

 The village is populated by Azerbaijanis.

+Population

+At the time of the 2006 National Census, the village's population was 315 in 65 households.
+The following census in 2011 counted 226 people in 61 households.
+The 2016 census measured the population of the village as 187 people in 55 households.